Release 0.96

 path/filename

-Specifies the path of an alternate help file path/filename
+Specifies the path of an alternate help file path/filename that the

 "Help" link in the top and bottom navigation bars link to.
 Without this option,

-the Jadexdoc tool automatically creates a help file help-doc.html
+the Jadexdoc tool automatically creates a help file help-doc.html.

 This option enables you to override this default.
 The filename can be any name.